sensorbee/docs/source/server_programming/extend.rst

 ``my_union(['stream1', 'stream2', 'stream3'])``.
 Names of input stream doesn't
 even need to be located at the beginning of arguments:
 ``my_udfs2(1, 'another_stream')``.

+Usgin UDSFs is a very powerful way to extend BQL since they can potentially do anything that the ``SELECT`` cannot do.

 User-Defined States
 ===================